 Eleventh and 12th-grade students may take PSEO courses on a full- or part-time basis; 10th graders are eligible to enroll in PSEO on a more limited basis (see note below in “Additional PSEO Information”).
 Students must meet the PSEO residency and eligibility requirements and abide by participation limits specified in Minnesota Statutes, section 124D.09.
 If a school district determines a pupil is not on track to graduate, she/he may continue to participate in PSEO on a term by term basis.

-Most students in our district take PSEO classes at Hennepin Technical College and North Hennepin College.
+Most students in our school district take PSEO classes at Hennepin Technical College and North Hennepin College.
 Other school choices include Normandale, Bethel, Northwest in St. Paul, the University of St. Thomas, the University of Minnesota and many more.

-How to participate
+How to Participate

-For information, visit your school's counseling office or go to the Minnesota Department of Education’s Postsecondary Enrollment Options (PSEO) website.
+For current information about the PSEO program, visit the Minnesota Department of Education’s Postsecondary Enrollment Options (PSEO) webpage.